 “From examinations and how your ability is shown to the support you receive – there is so much to do.
 But we are moving in the right direction.
 And students need to be at the heart of it.”

 Daniel faced an uphill battle during secondary school and college.
-Read about his challenges, tears, successes and his advice for other visually impaired young people.Find out more about '“You Shouldn’t Have to Fight This Hard Just to Get an Education”'
+Read about his challenges, tears, successes and his advice for other vision impaired students.Find out more about 'Daniel’s Story: Fight for Your Education'

 When Aleksandr started at Walthamstow College, staff had little understanding of vision impairment.
 But once the right support was in place, his experience was hugely positive.Find out more about 'When Colleges Get Support Right'